 We’ve prepared several solutions that will suit most travel app mobile designs.
 The stuff but not the fluff:

 — Offline mode.
 You don’t always need it.
 But if the application can be used without the Internet, you should work out the offline mode.
-For example, as a user of the Google Translate app, you can download a language pack so that you could use the translator without connection to the Internet — as a designer of a similar app you need to think about the feature in advance.
+For example, as a user of the Google Translate app, you can download a language pack so that you can use the translator even without a connection to the Internet — as a designer of a similar app you need to think about the feature in advance.

 — Notes.
 These will be great in apps related to planning a trip as it’s handy when you can make a quick note without distracting yourself by switching between apps.

 — Suggestions.
-Suggesting landmarks and venues placed nearby the user’s potential location is great, think about this feature.
+Suggesting landmarks and venues near the user’s potential location is great, think about this feature.
 Let’s say the user wants to visit a museum.
 When they come to the museum, it turns out that it is closed.
 An app that can suggest places will be very appropriate as the user can choose something nearby and still enjoy the day.

 As you remember, we don’t try to convince you that some of the design solutions are always right or always wrong.
 There are fundamental UI/UX patterns, and any designer should understand these patterns but not just blindly apply them to any interface.
 We shared some of the mistakes you can find even in 2021 and our thoughts about them.
-We shared our approaches to avoid or fix each mistake described in the article.
+We shared our approaches to avoid or fix each misstep described in the article.
 However, we don’t say ‘do this way’.
 Analyze everything you receive and get to grips with a particular case.

 There are things that are more important than recommendations and patterns.
 A good UI/UX designer knows how to come up with an interface that will be both attractive and easy to use.
-The best designer is a designer who puts users first, thinks about their desires and feelings, knows how to express the ideas so that the target audience gets a sense and what solutions will work in a specific case.
+The best designer is a designer who puts users first, thinks about their desires and feelings, and knows how to express ideas so that the target audience gets a sense of what solutions will work in a specific case.